 “Deep and honest feedback is the best way to improve your writing.
 But for editors, it’s hard to know whether our comments are helpful or if we’re just being overly harsh jerks.”

 Telling a writer who is at the finishing stages of a project to change the direction or switch up the idea behind the content/copy is a recipe for disaster.
-Doing this makes writers closed off to feedback from you.
-Such feedback is better suited at the start of the project
+Doing this makes the writer closed off to feedback from you.
+Such feedback is better suited at the start of the project.

 I’ve experienced scenarios like the above as a writer.